 You could also initiate sex at an unexpected time or place, or, for a more G-rated option, treat your sweetie to an unexpected date night or getaway.
 By catching your partner off guard, you introduce some novelty back into your relationship.

 Don't Get Bogged Down With Chores

 It's easy for household tasks to become a point of contention (especially if one person feels that they're doing more than their fair share), so make a point to share the responsibilities evenly.
 And instead of viewing your everyday tasks as mundane, approach your chores as an opportunity to bond.
 For example, you could tackle a new dinner recipe together while sneaking kisses and complimenting each other's cooking skills.
 Remind your partner that someone who takes out the trash or does the dishes is incredibly sexy.

 Ditch the Distractions

 Turn off the television or computer and put your phone away.
-Spend time engaged and talking with your partner.
-You can enjoy a romantic dinner together, play a game together, or sit on the porch with a couple glasses of wine.
-If you are used to having distractions as a buffer, spending quality quiet time together might be uncomfortable at first, but do not give up and return to your old habits.
+Spend time engaged and attuned to your partner.
+You can enjoy a romantic dinner, play a game together, or sit outside with a couple glasses of wine.
+The goal here is to create a distraction-free environment that's conducive to communication and bonding, even if you're simply sitting in silence and enjoying each other's company.